We Are Fabric For Freedom

 The first Fabric For Freedom collection was born from this social commitment and the desire for sustainable but modern design.
 "Fashion That's Fair" is a collection that celebrates creativity, beauty, and femininity with an independent spirit, a desire to experiment with forms and concepts.

 The clothes are design-led, innovative and with contemporary aesthetics, produced with both low environmental and social impact.
-Fabric For Freedom produces in the UK, guarantees fair working conditions and promotes low impact operations by using recycled materials and removing the use of plastic.
+As a sustainable clothing brand, Fabric For Freedom produces in the UK, guarantees fair working conditions and promotes low impact operations by using recycled materials and removing the use of plastic.
 We use organic, plant-based and recycled fabrics.

 The "Fashion That's Fair" t-shirt with recycled trims is a T-shirt made of organic GOTS certified cotton, and the shoulder trims are obtained from recycled fabrics from the famous interior designer "Wallace and Sewell”.